 I was really pleased with the ending of the story…not just how it ended, but the thought-provoking life lesson on love and relationships that we can all stand to remember.

-It certainly made me look at Mr. Hines and our marriage with renewed appreciation which I’m sharing more about at Sweet Tea and Saving Grace today.
+It certainly made me look at Matt and our marriage with renewed appreciation which I’m sharing more about at Sweet Tea and Saving Grace today.

 So, even though I didn’t laugh at all of the humor and found the story to be slow in the middle, I do recommend it for its overarching theme and character development.